philippkurle/ESP32-Line-Following-And-Gap-Crossing-Rover/README.md

 If crossing a gap takes too long, the rover assumes it has reached the largest gap on the track and increments a counter.
 Once this counter reaches 2, the rover uses that gap as the designated exit point.

-During the first 3.5 seconds of operation, the rover counts left and right corrections to determine a directional bias, allowing the rover to infer the track's overall direction.
-This bias is then used to decide the direction in which the rover begins crossing a gap in the curved-crossing version, as well as the direction in which it exits the track in both versions.
+During the first 3.5 seconds of operation, the rover counts left and right corrections to determine a directional bias, allowing it to infer the track's overall direction.
+In the curved-crossing version, this bias is used to decide the direction in which the rover begins crossing a gap.
+In both versions, it is also used to determine the direction in which the rover exits the track.

 After leaving the track through the largest gap, the rover stops and must be restarted manually.